 This is a collection of applications that I developed within the last 5 years (summer of 2010 until now).
 I used C#, Java, ASP.NET, HLSL, HTML, SQL (for MS SQL Server 2008/2012 and MySQL), and have designed and utilized a custom scripting mechanism for map and character data.

-An Authoritative Server-Step Implementation of Potentially Scalable Network Architecture Using the Cloud This was a very well received Master's of Science project developed using C# .NET 3.5 and XNA 4.0.
+An Authoritative Server-Step Implementation of Potentially Scalable Network Architecture Using the Cloud This was a well-received Master of Science project, developed using C# .NET 3.5 and XNA 4.0.
 Through the course of roughly six months, I spent all of my time researching, designing, coding and testing a network solution for this potentially scalable multiplayer online game.
 The game is very simple: users can log in, select an avatar/sprite and enter the game.
 Once the user is in-game, they can move the 2D avatar around the 2D environment, and chat in an interactive manner, among other users.
 Presenting this project as a portfolio item will take some time.
 More.